Confluence of algebraic rewriting systems: Confluence of algebraic polygraphs modulo

-We say that the algebraic polygraph modulo $(P,Q,R,S)$ is \emph{confluent modulo} (resp. \emph{locally confluent modulo}) if any $\sigma$-branching modulo (resp. local $\sigma$-branching modulo) is confluent modulo.
+The triple $(a',e',b')$ is called a \emph{$\sigma$-confluence modulo} of the branching $(a,e,b)$.
+We say that $\Pr$ is \emph{$\sigma$-confluent modulo} (resp. \emph{locally $\sigma$-confluent modulo}) if every $\sigma$-branching modulo (resp. local $\sigma$-branching modulo) is $\sigma$-confluent modulo.

-\begin{remark} As noted in \cite[Section 2]{BachmairDershowitz89}, the algebraic polygraph $R$ is the polygraph for which is the most difficult to reach $\sigma$-confluence modulo.
-Indeed, if $R$ is confluent modulo $P$, then any algebraic polygraph modulo $(P,Q,R,S)$ is confluent modulo $P$.
-For this reason, in many situation we relax by proving $\sigma$-confluence of $\PR$ or $\PRP$ modulo $P$.
-They also noticed that when $\PRP$ is terminating, $\RP$ is confluent modulo $P$ if and only if $\PRP$ is confluent modulo $P$, and in that case $\RP$ defines the same set of normal forms than $\PRP$.
-As a consequence, we will either prove $\sigma$-confluence of $\RP$ and $\PRP$ in the sequel, leading to the same quotient algebraic rewriting system.
-Note finally that when $\PR \subseteq S \subseteq \PRP$, any local $\sigma$-branching modulo of the form $(a,e)$ is trivially confluent modulo $P$ via the $\sigma$-confluence modulo $(1_{a_-}, e^- \star_1 a,1_{a_+})$. \end{remark}
+\begin{remark} As noted in \cite{BachmairDershowitz89}, the algebraic polygraph $R$ is the polygraph for which it is the most difficult to reach $\sigma$-confluence modulo.
+Indeed, if $R$ is confluent modulo $\poly{P}$, then every algebraic polygraph modulo $(\poly{P},Q,R,S)$ is confluent modulo $\poly{P}$.
+For this reason, in many situations we relax by proving $\sigma$-confluence of $\PR$ or $\PRP$ modulo $\poly{P}$.
+In \cite{BachmairDershowitz89}, it is also noticed that when $\PRP$ is terminating, $\RP$ is confluent modulo~$\poly{P}$ if and only if $\PRP$ is confluent modulo $\poly{P}$, and in that case $\RP$ defines the same set of normal forms than~$\PRP$.
+As a consequence, we will either prove $\sigma$-confluence of $\RP$ and $\PRP$, leading to the same quotient algebraic rewriting system.
+Note finally that when $\PR \subseteq S \subseteq \PRP$, every local $\sigma$-branching modulo of the form $(a,e)$ is trivially $\sigma$-confluent modulo via the $\sigma$-confluence modulo $(\id_{a_-}, e^- \star_1 a,\id_{a_+})$. \end{remark}